Health Professions Advising Curriculum

 - Request an appointment by the HPA Office email or through the START front desk to meet with any member of the HPA Team.

-Please follow the HPA appointment policy and instructions sent after your HPA New Student Session or beginning of the semester to request a HPA appointment.
+Please use and follow the HPA Appointment Policy and Instructions sent to you after your HPA New Student Session or beginning of the semester to request a HPA appointment.